cwbaker/forge/docs/reference/target.md

 function Target.add_dependency( target, dependency )
 ~~~

 Add `dependency` as an explicit dependency of `target`.

+If `dependency` is null or the same as `target` then this function quietly does nothing.

+If `dependency` is already an implicit, ordering, or passive dependency of `target` then it is made the last explicit dependency of `target`.
+That is the dependency is removed and added as the last explicit dependency.

-Cyclic dependencies are not valid but are not reported by this function.
-If a cyclic dependency is detected during a traversal then it is silently ignored.
-If `dependency` is nil then this function will silently do nothing.
+Cyclic dependencies are not valid but are not reported here.
+Cyclic dependencies are detected during traversals and silently ignored.

 ### remove_dependency